jeffudall/Leven/README.md

 >If it reaches any of the states to the far right (any 5.X states) this indicates the input string (p) matches the given pattern string within the given edit distance (d).
 However, if it reaches the top level of the automaton (any of the X.2 states) and encounters a futher edit this will terminate it's movement through the Levenshtein automata, thus preventing a positive match.

 ## Automata Processor

 In order to make a Levenshtein automaton using Micron's Automata Processor (AP) we must convert the state machine to an automaton using state transition elements (STE's), which are the single automaton resource units of the AP.

+Because STE's only output a logical yes/no match for the character they are looking for, extra STE's must be used to simulate the behavior of the automaton.
+These extra STE's are (**\***) characters that will match on any input.
+These allow us to construct a Levenstein automaton(Figure 2 below) using STE's that gives us the same behavior as the state machine(Figure 1).

 <p align="center">
 <img src="https://raw.githubusercontent.com/jeffudall/Levenshtein/master/Images/Levenshtein%20graph%20WAHOO%20w%20arrows%20sm.jpg" width="1000" height="415" alt="state_wahoo_d2_AP">